pitchbent/personal_blog/src/posts/casters for keyboard stand.md

 The casters are designed to have a snug fit onto the feet of the keyboard stand.
 To further improve it, I added a grub screw.
 All threads are done with brass inserts, which can be easily inserted using a soldering iron.
 I designed the part using Fusion360.
 The files are avaiable at the end of this post.

 {% eleventyImage "./src/assets/images/blog/caster/caster_3d.png", "Mount for caster", "3D modelled part which features the mounting holes and hole for the grub screw"%}

+# Assembly

+I 3D printed the parts using PLA and my "trustworthy" Ender printer.
+The brass inserts were pressed in with a hot soldering iron.
+The mounting holes for the casters are M4 inserts, the insert for the grub screw uses a M3 insert.
+Before adding the casters, you need to put the feet onto the keyboard stand and tighten the M3 grub screw.
+The casters are mounted using the M4 screws.

+{% eleventyImage "./src/assets/images/blog/caster/assembled.jpeg", "Assembled Part"%}